 Medicare Part D

 Beginning in 2006, insurance coverage for prescription medications was made available for people with Medicare.
-Medicare Part D Prescription Drug plans often require payment of a plan premium, and some plans require an annual deductible to be met before the plan begins to pay for drugs.
+Medicare Part D Prescription Drug plans often require payment of a plan premium, and some plans require an annual deductible to be met before the plan begins to pay for prescription drugs.
 Copayments are then required, with generic medications normally featuring lower copays as compared to name brand medications.
-Each Part D plan features a Formulary – a listing of all prescription medications that are covered by the plan.
-Part D plans are run by private insurance companies that follow rules set by Medicare.
+Each Medicare Part D Prescription Drug plan features a Formulary – a listing of all prescription medications that are covered by the plan.
+Medicare Part D Prescription Drug plans are run by private insurance companies that follow rules set by Medicare.

 Key Facts